Home > News > Hidden no more

 In rural Cambodia, children living with intellectual disabilities are often hidden away – unseen by their communities, excluded from education, and forgotten by a world that does not recognise their worth.

 The numbers are stark.
-Just 1.4% of people living with a disability in Cambodia complete secondary school, while nearly 30% of children with disabilities over the age of seven have never attended school at all.
+Just 1.4 percent of people living with a disability in Cambodia complete secondary school, while nearly 30 percent of children with disabilities over the age of seven have never attended school at all.
 In rural areas, the challenges are even greater.

 With support from Australian supporters, Jesuit Mission Australia is working to change this.
 Through its partnership with the Jesuit-run Karuna Battambang Organisation (KBO) in Cambodia, children like 12-year-old Kanika are stepping out of the shadows and discovering their God-given potential.